 Topped with yellow mustard, green pickle relish, tomato, a slice of dill pickle, sport pepper and celery salt.
 Most important is what’s not on the hot dog … ketchup!
 The kiosk where I picked up my dog even had a sign that said if you want ketchup you have to dance for it!

 For Chicago style popcorn you’ve got to try Garretts.
 There are several locations in the city, I stopped and got a bag at their Navy Pier location.
 There is a variety of flavors to choose from.
 I went for the Garrett Mix, a yummy combination of Caramel Crisp and Cheese Corn.
 Two great flavors in one bag!

 So there you have it a full run-down of the Top Things To Do in Chicago along with suggestions for where to stay and what to eat.
-I hope you now have loads of ideas for how best to spend your 36 or 48 Hours in the Windy City, and don’t forget to grab these everyday travel essentials before you go:
+I hope you now have loads of ideas for how best to spend your 36 or 48 Hours in the Windy City.

 Oh, and if you enjoyed this article, please pin and share – I’d really appreciate it!
 Click the P in the share bar for full size images!

 If you’d like a quick summary of this post, take a peek at our web story:

 READY FOR MORE USA TRAVEL INSPIRATION?
 YOU MIGHT BE INTERESTED IN THESE TRAVEL TIPS, TRAVEL ARTICLES, DESTINATION GUIDES, TRAVELER RESOURCES, AND RELATED POSTS ABOUT OTHER AMAZING CITIES IN NORTH AMERICA: